OliviaD00/Big-Data-Project-ELK/Ingestion_Nifi_CSV_Profile/README.md

 ### Install Docker

 To install Docker, you can follow this tutorial :  https://docs.docker.com/get-docker/
-On Windows, you can use this one : https://docs.docker.com/docker-for-windows/install/ Be aware of the RAM that you allocated to Docker, we put 8GO of RAM for images build in Docker.
+On Windows, you can use this one : https://docs.docker.com/docker-for-windows/install/
+Be aware of the RAM that you allocated to Docker, we put 8GO of RAM for images build in Docker.

 ### Build an image of Nifi and the ELK suite

-For doing that, you can create a image of the ELK suite by run this command in the directory /docker of the project :
+For doing that, you can create a image of the ELK suite by run this command in the directory where the Dockerfile is :

 `docker build --tag myelastic .`